 For 2023: Economic and Community Development The class, taught by Jeff Bloem, will articulate the role different actors play in community development as well as the ways in which economic, environmental, political, social, and cultural factors affect community development.
 Students will evaluate competing theoretical approaches to community development and strategies of community development in specific contexts.
 [This course is equivalent to PNA 524]

 STDC 343: Integrating Faith and Public Life in Washington, DC (3 semester hours) The role of religion and faith in the life and work of professionals in the Washington, D.C. area will be the focus of this course.
-The course will utilize a series of site visits on most of the Mondays during the semester, meeting people working in organizations that influence, study, and/or implement public policies in a variety of areas such as health, social services, immigration, security, economic development, and more.
-Time will also be spent on civic hospitality and cultivating virtues of accepting diversity in opinions and views.
-For the remaining Mondays, individuals or small groups of students will pursue personal interviews and research on a project selected based upon the interests of the particular student(s).
+The course will utilize a series of site visits one day of each week during the semester, meeting people working in organizations that influence, study, and/or implement public policies in a variety of areas such as health, social services, immigration, security, economic development, and more.
 May be credited as an elective, or as a departmental credit when accepted by the department concerned.

 STDC 344: Internship in Washington, DC (8 semester hours) An internship experience, normally consisting of a four-day work week in a professional setting in the student's major field of concentration.
 Credit toward a departmental major is granted at the discretion of each department.

 Note that students taking the Social Work track substitute SOWK 380 for STDC 342, and complete their field work requirement as part of STDC 344.